yiannisy/chromium-cookie/README.md

 You can skip build-from-source and download a cookie-enabled Chromium image.

 ## Build from source
-Follow the instructions to download, sync, and build.
+Follow the standard Chromium instructions to download, sync, and build.
+Then apply these patches and rebuild (use the shared_libraries flag for faster builds during development).
 I feel that forking straight from chromium might break the multiple repos and build, so I just list the necessary patches here for cookie support instead of maintaining my own branches.